Mastering MVVM With Swift

-The advantage of the MVC pattern is a clear separation of concerns.
-Each layer of the Model-View-Controller pattern is responsible for a clearly defined aspect of the application.
-In most applications, there's no confusion about what belongs in the view layer and what belongs in the model layer.
+The advantage of the MVC pattern is a separation of concerns.
+Each layer of the Model-View-Controller pattern is responsible for an aspect of the application.
+In most applications, there is no confusion about what belongs in the view layer and what belongs in the model layer.

-What goes into controllers is often less clear.
+What goes into the controller layer is often less clear.
 The result is that controllers are frequently used for everything that doesn't clearly belong in the view layer or the model layer.

-While controllers are often not reusable, view and model objects are often easy to reuse.
-If the Model-View-Controller pattern is correctly implemented, the view layer and the model layer should be composed of reusable components.
+While controllers are often not reusable, view and model objects are usually easy to reuse.
+If the Model-View-Controller pattern is correctly implemented, the view and model layers should be composed of reusable components.

-If you've spent any amount of time reading books or tutorials about iOS or macOS development, then you've probably come across people complaining about the Model-View-Controller pattern.
+If you have spent any amount of time reading books or tutorials about Swift and Cocoa development, then you have probably come across developers complaining about the Model-View-Controller pattern.
 Why is that?
-What's wrong with the Model-View-Controller pattern?
+What is wrong with this popular pattern?

 A clear separation of concerns is great.
 It makes your life as a developer easier.
 Projects are easier to architect and structure.
-But that's only part of the story.
-A lot of the code you write doesn't belong in the view layer or the model layer.
+But that is only part of the story.
+A lot of the code you write doesn't belong in the view or model layers.
 No problem.
 Dump it in the controller.
 Problem solved.
 Right?
 Not really.

-The creation date of an invoice is stored in the model layer and the view displays the formatted date.
-That's obvious.
-But who's responsible for formatting the date?
-The model?
-Maybe.
-The view?
-Remember that the view shouldn't need to understand what it's presenting to the user.
+The due date of an invoice is stored in the model layer.
+The view layer displays the formatted due date to the user.
+That is obvious.
+Which object is responsible for formatting the due date?
+The model or the view?
+Remember that the view shouldn't need to understand what it is presenting to the user.
 But why should the model be responsible for a task related to the user interface?

-Wait a minute.
-What about our good old controller?
+Can we delegate this task to the controller?
 Sure.
 Dump it in the controller.
 After thousands of lines of code, you end up with a bunch of overweight controllers, ready to burst and impossible to test.
-Isn't MVC the best thing ever?

 How Can We Solve This?

-In recent years, another pattern has been gaining traction in the Cocoa community.
-It's commonly referred to as the Model-View-ViewModel pattern, MVVM for short.
+Several years ago, another pattern gained traction in the Cocoa community.
+It is commonly referred to as the Model-View-ViewModel pattern, MVVM for short.
 The origins of the MVVM pattern lead back to Microsoft's .NET framework and it continues to be used in modern Windows development.

 How does the Model-View-ViewModel pattern solve the problem we described earlier?
 The Model-View-ViewModel pattern introduces a fourth component, the view model.
-The view model is responsible for managing the model and funneling the model's data to the view via the controller.
-This is what that looks like.
+The view model is responsible for managing the model and passing the model's data to the view via the controller.

 Despite its name, the MVVM pattern includes four components or layers: